JonathanWilbur/asn1-d/readme.md

 Version 1.0.0-beta is expected to be released around November 30th, 2017.

 - [ ] Fuzz testing (Sending random bytes to a decoder to get something unexpected)
+- [ ] Test that all one-byte elements throw exceptions
 - [ ] Cross-Platform Testing
   - [ ] Windows
   - [ ] Mac OS X